dirtystylus/drupaldelphia-2016/drupal-beyond-browser.md

 ## Drupal 8

 ^ It’s finally here!
+^ One of the Drupal 8 initiatives that really excites me is Web Services.
+^ So for this particular portion of the talk, I'm going to showcase some of the available features in D8 core and attempt to implement some working examples.

 ---

 # So what do we get out of the box?

-- RESTful Web Services (rest)
+- REST: RESTful Web Services
-- Serialization (serialization)
+- Serialization
-- Hypertext Application Language (hal)
+- HAL: Hypertext Application Language
-- HTTP Basic Authentication (basic_auth)
+- HTTP Basic Authentication

-^ RESTful Web Services exposes entities and other resources as a RESTful web API.
+^ This module exposes entities and other resources as a RESTful web API.
-^ Provides a service for serialization of data to and from formats such as JSON and XML.
+^ It provides a service for serialization of data to and from formats such as JSON and XML.
-^ Serializes entities using Hypertext Application Language (HAL) ^ This module implements basic user authentication using the HTTP Basic authentication provider.
-It faciliates the use of an username and password for authentication when making calls to the REST API.
+^ It serializes entities using Hypertext Application Language.
+^ This module faciliates the use of an username and password for authentication when making calls to the REST API.

 ---